 When you take your strip lashes out of the box, you want to add a thin line of lash glue onto the band.
 Wait for around 10 seconds for the lash glue to become tacky or if you are using our adhesive liner apply immediately.
 Make sure to read the instructions on your selected lash adhesive for best application.
 I find using a pair of tweezers can help you hold the strip lashes in place and press them inward against your natural lash line.
 You don't want to apply your strip lashes on your natural lashes.

 Once your lashes are on, let them dry.
 You can test the glue's bonding by lightly tugging on the center of the strip lashes to make sure they're correctly attached.

 How Do I Remove My Strip Lashes?

-At AshleyKennedy.com, our lashes are wearable up to 30 times.
-You want to make sure you're removing them properly to keep them in good condition and to look after your natural lashes.
-When you're removing your strip lashes (after using your makeup remover), you want to pull from the middle of the lashes.
-You'll know that you've caught a natural lash if you start to feel any pain.
+At AshleyKennedy.com, our lashes are wearable up to 30 times with proper care.
+You want to make sure you're removing them properly to keep them in good condition by storing them back in the butterfly case.
+When you're removing your strip lashes (recommended: after using your makeup remover), you want to peel the lash off.
+You'll know that you've caught a natural lash if you start to feel any pain or tugging.
 It's best to take this step slowly so you can tell if there are any natural lashes caught up with your strip lashes.

-When the lash band is separated from your natural lash in the middle, you want to pull them outwards to remove the band from your eyelids.
 As our strip lashes are re-wearable, you want to make sure to clean the lash band to remove any left-over adhesive.
-We recommend storing your Ashley Kennedy lashes back into their original packaging to keep them safe between uses.
+We recommend storing your Ashley Kennedy lashes back into their original packaging in our butterfly case to keep them safe and clean between uses.

 No, strip lashes won't damage your natural eyelashes.
-If you know how to apply and remove your strip lashes correctly, you shouldn't have any issues with your natural lashes.
-By following the tips in this article, you should have no problem enjoying your new strip lashes.
+If you learn how to apply and remove your strip lashes correctly, you shouldn't have any issues with your natural lashes.